ProjectsAuthier Lithium Project

 In November 2019, Sayona completed a revised Definitive Feasibility Study (DFS) and is targeting near-term construction pending regulatory approvals, amid growing lithium demand and constrained supply.
 Sayona has also undertaken studies on producing a premium value-added lithium carbonate product at Authier.

-In February 2020, Sayona together with its world-class support team submitted a bid for the North American Lithium (NAL) mine in Québec.
+Sayona together with its world-class support team has submitted a bid for the North American Lithium (NAL) mine in Québec.
 Should the bid prove successful, Sayona plans to combine lithium produced from Authier with lithium at the nearby NAL site, facilitating a significant improvement in plant performance and economics while protecting valuable jobs and investment and creating value for shareholders.

 Authier revised Definitive Feasibility Study demonstrates technical and economic viability.